vuejs/v2.vuejs.org/src/v2/cookbook/adding-instance-properties.md

 > "Why does `appName` start with `$`?
 Is that important?
 What does it do?

-No magic is happening here. `$` is a convention Vue uses for properties that are available to all instances.
+No magic is happening here. `$` is just a convention Vue uses for properties that are available to all instances.
 This avoids conflicts with any defined data, computed properties, or methods.

 > "Conflicts?
 What do you mean?"